CMSDAS@IIT Hyderabad 2025: Jets and MET Short Exercise

 Jets as signatures of quarks and gluons

 Most collisions at hadron colliders involve quarks scattering.
+Protons contain quarks and gluons.
 Proton collisions are really gluon and quark collisions.
-Proton contain quarks and gluons.

 Parton showering → Hadronization → Jet of color neutral particles

 Only particles in “color singlet” state are observed in nature, due to color confinement.
-The kinematic properties of the jet intent to resemble that of the initial partons.
-What we try to do in our detectors is to measure the decay products to get access to particle/parton level:
+The kinematic properties of the jet are intended to resemble that of the initial partons.
+What we try to do wirh our detectors is to measure the decay products to get access to particle/parton level:

 After the particles interact with our detector we can reconstruct other stable particles.